alexberriman/newtondb/README.md

 Although Newton doesn't aim to replace a traditional database, it does borrow some features to let you interact with your JSON data more effectively.
 It does this through implementing:

 - A serializable query language to query your data.
-- The concept of primary and secondary indexes to dramatically improve the efficiency of read operations.
+- Primary and secondary indexes to improve the efficiency of read operations.
 - Adapters to read and persist your data to common locations (e.g. the filesystem, an s3 bucket, etc.)
+- Configurable callbacks when that are triggered on mutations.

 ## Installation